July harvest abundance with tomatoes zucchini and canning jars

 How do I keep up with the July harvest without wasting food?

-The key is having a plan before the harvest hits full swing.
+the trick is having a plan before the harvest hits full swing.
 Set up a priority system: eat fresh first, share with neighbors and food banks second, preserve (can, freeze, dehydrate) third, and compost anything that’s past its prime.
 Keep a running list on your fridge of what’s ready to pick and what needs to be processed.
 Spending 30 minutes each evening prepping the day’s harvest prevents overwhelming backlog.

 My tomato plants look healthy but aren’t setting fruit in the heat.
 What’s wrong?

 Tomato blossoms drop when daytime temperatures consistently exceed 90-95 degrees F or nighttime temperatures stay above 75 degrees F. The pollen becomes nonviable in extreme heat.
-This is temporary — once temperatures moderate, fruit set will resume.
+This is temporary, once temperatures moderate, fruit set will resume.
 In the meantime, keep plants well-watered, mulched, and consider shade cloth during the hottest afternoon hours.
 Varieties like ‘Solar Fire’ and ‘Phoenix’ are bred for better heat-set if this is a recurring problem in your zone.

 When should I start seeds for my fall garden?